Marcus Garvey: Race and racial separatism

 "Race first" was the adage which was widely used in Garveyism.
-In Garvey's view, "no race in the world is so just as to give others, for the asking, a square deal in things economic, political and social", but rather each racial group will favor its own interests.
-Rejecting the "melting pot" notion of much 20th century American nationalism, he thought that European Americans would never willingly grant equality to African Americans, and thus it was inefficient for the latter to ask for it.
+In Garvey's view, "no race in the world is so just as to give others, for the asking, a square deal in things economic, political and social", but rather each racial group will favor its own interests, rejecting the "melting pot" notion of much 20th century American nationalism.
 He was hostile to the efforts of the progressive movement to agitate for social and political rights for African Americans, arguing that this was ineffective and that laws would never change the underlying racial prejudice of European Americans.

 He argued that the European-American population of the U.S. would never tolerate the social integration which was being advocated by activists like Du Bois because he believed that campaigns for such integration would lead to anti-black riots and lynchings.
 He openly conceded that the U.S. was a white man's country and thus, he did not think that African Americans should expect equal treatment within it.
 Thus, he opposed attempts to socially and economically integrate the different races which lived within the country.
 Garveyism promoted the view that whites had no duty to help blacks achieve racial equality, maintaining the view that the latter needed to advance themselves on their own initiative.
 He advocated racial separatism, but he did not believe in black supremacy.
 He also rallied against Eurocentric beauty standards among blacks, seeing them as impediments to black self-respect.

 In the U.S., ideas about the need for black racial purity became central to Garvey's thought.
-He vehemently denounced miscegenation, believing that mixed-race individuals were "torn by dual allegiances" and they would often ally themselves "with the more powerful race," thus, they would become "traitors to the [black] race".
+He vehemently denounced miscegenation, believing that mixed-race individuals were "torn by dual allegiances" and they would often ally themselves "with the more powerful race", thus, they would become "traitors to the [black] race".
 Garvey argued that mixed-race people would be bred out of existence.
-Cronon believed that Garvey exhibited "antipathy and distrust of anybody but the darkest-skinned Negroes"; The hostility towards black people whose African blood was not considered "pure" was a sentiment which Garvey shared with Blyden.
+Cronon believed that Garvey exhibited "antipathy and distrust of anybody but the darkest-skinned Negroes"; the hostility towards black people whose African blood was not considered "pure" was a sentiment which Garvey shared with Blyden.